EwDosbox/Teia/NPCs/Construct/Salvator Mundi.md

 Every time he dies his core absorbs near magical energy and travels to [[Mundi's Plane]], where he builds a new model each time.
 He quickly changes aggro in combat to the strongest one in the fight.
 ## Lore
-He was build by [[Diploria Sclera]] in [[Diploria's Inventions]] who embedded her own consciousness into his first model. [[Salvator Mundi]] killed him minutes after activation, absorbing his knowledge like it was a default behavior
+He was build by [[Diploria Sclera]] in [[Diploriiny Vynálezy]] who embedded her own consciousness into his first model. [[Salvator Mundi]] killed him minutes after activation, absorbing his knowledge like it was a default behavior